ciuccislab/GP-DRT/README.md

 * **ex3_truncated_ZARC_model.ipynb**: shows how the GP-DRT model can recover the DRT from the truncated impedance, whose data points at lower frequencies (f < 1E-3 Hz) are not available, and predict the impedance value at these `unmeasured` frequency points.

+* **ex4_real_experimental_data.ipynb**: shows an example of real experimental impedance that may represent SOFC.
+In this tutorial, the impedance data is read from the csv file, and DRT is automatically predicted by the GP-DRT model.

 # Citation

 ```